git-archive(1) — Linux manual page

 output generated by git archive should be piped.
 The command

-is executed using the shell with the generated tar file on
+is executed using the shell with the generated tar file on its

-its standard input, and should produce the final output on
+standard input, and should produce the final output on its

-passed to the command (e.g., -9).
+to the command (e.g., -9).

 The tar.gz and tgz formats are defined automatically and use